CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 # CDA Extraction Transfer and Load (ETL) Documentation
 ## Introduction
-The goal of this document is to record in greater detail the ETL process which the CDA uses to create the aggregated data table which the API layer queries.
-A brief overview of the entire process is seen below in Fig.1.
-Data from the Data Commons (DC), [GDC](https://portal.gdc.cancer.gov/) and [PDC](https://pdc.cancer.gov/pdc/), undergo a similar process including extraction using publicly available API’s, and transformation into a structure based on the CCDH model before being merged together and loaded to BigQuery.
-IDC data is queried and transformed using a single BigQuery query.
-The results of this query are saved as a table in BigQuery.
-The merged GDC/PDC table and [IDC](https://portal.imaging.datacommons.cancer.gov/) table are merged in a view that is queried by the CDA API.
+The goal of this document is to record in greater detail the ETL process which the CDA uses to create the aggregated data tables which the API layer queries.
+A brief overview of the process to generate an endpoint table is seen below in Fig.1.
+Data from the Data Commons (DC), [GDC](https://portal.gdc.cancer.gov/) and [PDC](https://pdc.cancer.gov/pdc/), undergo a similar process including extraction using publicly available API’s, and transformation into a structure based on the CCDH model.
+[IDC](https://portal.imaging.datacommons.cancer.gov/) data is queried and transformed using a single BigQuery query.
+The results of this query are saved and merged with the transformed GDC and PDC data and uploaded to BigQuery as a table that is queried by the CDA API.

 ## Data extraction and release information
 To identify the current version and release dates for each of the database, you can run the following command:

 ```
-r = Q.sql("SELECT option_value FROM `gdc-bq-sample.integration.INFORMATION_SCHEMA.TABLE_OPTIONS` WHERE table_name = 'all_v1'")
+r = Q.sql("SELECT option_value FROM `gdc-bq-sample.integration.INFORMATION_SCHEMA.TABLE_OPTIONS` WHERE table_name = 'all_v3_0_Subjects'")
 strings = r[0]['option_value'].split('\\n')
 new_strings = []